snehsuresh/gist-attribution-engine/attribution/README.md

 1. **User query** is embedded
 2. **Top-K chunks** are retrieved using FAISS
-3. Full context is sent to LLM → generates response
+3. Full context is sent to LLM → generates response (streamed token-by-token)
 4. Each chunk is **ablated** (removed one at a time)
 5. New responses are compared using **cosine drift**
-6. Influence scores are computed per chunk
+6. Influence scores are computed per chunk (**in parallel**)
 7. Scores are **normalized and rolled up** to document level
 8. Output saved as `.json` or optionally inserted into DuckDB